souravjain540/scraping-amazon-article/readme.md

 };
 ```

-While Crawlee's browser-like user-agent headers aid in preventing blocking to a certain extent, this isn't fully effective for a site as vast as Amazon.
+While Crawlee's browser-like user-agent headers prevent blocking to a certain extent, this is only partially effective for a site as vast as Amazon.

 ### Using proxies

 The use of proxies marks another significant tactic in evading blocking.
-You’ll be pleased to know that Crawlee excels in this domain, supporting both [custom proxies](https://crawlee.dev/docs/guides/proxy-management) and [Apify proxies](https://apify.com/proxy).
+You'll be pleased to know that Crawlee excels in this domain, supporting both [custom proxies](https://crawlee.dev/docs/guides/proxy-management) and [Apify proxies](https://apify.com/proxy).

 Here's an example of how to use Apify's [residential proxies](https://docs.apify.com/platform/proxy/residential-proxy), which are highly effective in preventing blocking: